This department is highly involved with the promotion and advertising of film or television series.

 Publicists work closely with both studio/network contacts to determine the list of project deliverables and confidently liaise with producers, actors/talent reps, still photographers and the EPK and on-set crew to determine the best opportunities during the course of production.
 A key part of this role is to ensure the required promotional content and opportunities are captured when moving forwards to the distribution phase.

-What kind of jobs are available?
+What jobs are available?

-Skills
+Skills needed

 - Strong writing and communication skills.